-Depending on the decay mode of the Higgs boson, a rich variety of signatures is available to probe the production of HH pairs.
-Chapter 5 presents an overview of the results of the searches for both non-resonant and resonant HH production through gluon-gluon fusion from the ATLAS [369] and CMS [370] experiments, based on the data recorded between 2015 and 2018, corresponding to an integrated luminosity of up to about 126 fb-1.
+Chapter5 presents an overview of the results of the searches for both non-resonant and resonant HH production through gluon-gluon fusion from the ATLAS [368] and CMS [369] experiments, based on the data recorded between 2015 and 2018, corresponding to an integrated luminosity of up to about 126 fb-1.

-A discussion on how ATLAS and CMS collaborations could generalize the presentation of the results and possibly allow their re-interpretations under specific models is given in Chapter 6.
+A discussion on how ATLAS and CMS collaborations could generalise the presentation of the results and possibly allow their reinterpretations under specific models is given in Chapter6.

-The results of all the searches for HH production at the LHC are presented in Chapter 7 under different beyond the SM hypotheses.
+The results of all the searches for HH production at the LHC are presented in Chapter7 under different beyond the SM hypotheses.
 A first attempt to combine statistically the ATLAS and CMS results is also discussed.
 When possible, recommendations are provided on how to improve the current measurements and expand the interpretation of the experimental results.
-The first experimental results from the indirect determination of κ{λ} via precision measurements of single Higgs processes, as described in Chapter 2 are also presented and discussed.
+The first experimental results from the indirect determination of κ{λ} via precision measurements of single Higgs processes, as described in Chapter2 are also presented and discussed.

-Detector objects, triggers and analysis techniques
+4. Detector objects, triggers and analysis techniques